Juanmaria-rr/SARS_service_/README.md

 └── work
 ```

-Now, all the data coming from the viralrecon analysis wil be stored in /20210603_viralrecon_mapping folder, which will take the following structure if the analysis is performed correctly (only directories shown).
+Now, all the data coming from the viralrecon analysis is located in /20210603_viralrecon_mapping folder, which will take the following structure if the analysis is performed correctly (only directories shown).

 ```ruby
 date_ANALYSIS01_AMPLICONS_HUMAN/20210603_viralrecon_mapping